Samsung/tizen-docs/docs/application/design/wearable/interaction/feedback.md

 -   **Appropriate feedback**

     Haptic vibration can be created with different intensities.
-Since the Gear is worn on the wrist, several factors can affect range of vibration that’s detectable, including whether users are moving, whether they are wearing the Gear, or how much they are focusing on the device.
+Since the Gear is worn on the wrist, several factors can affect range of vibration that's detectable, including whether users are moving, whether they are wearing the Gear, or how much they are focusing on the device.
 Haptic feedback should only be provided selectively to avoid tiring out users with unnecessarily frequent feedback.

 -   **Feedback on text input**